s-arefin0/Beginning-of-learning-Python/README.md

 # Beginning-of-learning-Python
 This is my first reposatory, it represents my journey of learning Python.
 <br>
-I'm doing a course called "Introduction to Python" by Bohubrihi.
+I'm doing a course called "Introduction to Python" by Bohubrihi,
 <br>
-This repo includes all my learnings and update about the course.
+this repo includes all my learnings and update about the course.